 There have been no confirmed instances of government forces using antipersonnel mines since Sudan became a State Party to the Mine Ban Treaty in 2004, but there were several reports of use of antipersonnel mines in Sudan in 2011, 2012, and 2013 that the Monitor has been unable to confirm.

-On 22 July 2014, Mustafa Tambur, spokesperson for the Sudan Liberation Movement (Abdel Wahid al-Nur, SLM-AW), told Radio Dabanga that the Sudanese government had planted landmines in the Kutum locality in North Darfur.
+On 22 July 2014, Spokesperson for the Sudan Liberation Movement (Abdel Wahid al-Nur, SLM-AW) Mustafa Tambur told Radio Dabanga that the Sudanese government had planted landmines in the Kutum locality in North Darfur.
 Heavy rainfall allegedly revealed 23 antipersonnel mines in the Fonu area near Kutum.
-Tambur also demanded that the international community call on the Sudanese Government to stop using landmines.
+Tambur also demanded that the international community call on the Sudanese government to stop using landmines.

 On 14 August 2014, the Leaders of the both factions of the Sudan Liberation Movement—Mini Minawi, leader of the SLM-MM and Abdol Wahid, leader of the SLM-AW—met in Geneva to sign Geneva Call’s Deed of Commitment to ban antipersonnel landmines.
 Abdol Wahid told Radio Dabanga that this agreement brought Sudan closer to fighting the deadly landmine contamination in Darfur.
 Mini Minawi also told the radio station that this commitment was “an importance step” within this humanitarian framework.
 With the two main factions of the SLM signing Geneva Call’s Deed of Commitment, all four main non-state armed groups actively operating in Sudan have pledged to refrain from using antipersonnel landmines.